How long does it take to get from Birmingham to Liverpool by train?

 Which stations are used when traveling from Birmingham to Liverpool?

-You will be able to leave Birmingham by using stations such as Birmingham New Street and Birmingham New Street [ BHM ].
-These connect you to stations including Liverpool Lime Street, Liverpool Lime Street [ LIV ] and Bootle Oriel Road in Liverpool.
+You will be able to leave Birmingham by using stations such as Birmingham New Street [ BHM ], Birmingham New Street, Birmingham Moor Street and Birmingham Snow Hill.
+These connect you to stations including Liverpool Lime Street [ LIV ], Liverpool Lime Street and Liverpool South Parkway in Liverpool.
 Check carefully before making a booking.
 Some or all of these stations will appear on the route, depending on the transport provider you use for your trip.
 Check carefully to see which route your chosen transport provider follows, to see if it passes through a station that is convenient for your needs.
 It may be necessary to make a short journey between stations either in Birmingham or in Liverpool, for your convenience while traveling.

 How many times a day do departures from Birmingham leave for Liverpool?

-The route from Birmingham to Liverpool is served by providers including Nationalrail and SBB.
-From this list of transport providers, there are up to 37 departures each day.
+The route from Birmingham to Liverpool is served by providers including Nationalrail, SBB, West Midlands Trains and Transport For Wales.
+From this list of transport providers, there are up to 43 departures each day.
 However, this exact number will vary.
-On average, journeys depart from Birmingham 18 times per day.
+On average, journeys depart from Birmingham 35 times per day.
 This number includes all the transport providers that serve the route.
 When traveling from Birmingham to Liverpool, you may choose to use an indirect route, involving connections.
-If you prefer not to do this, you will find an average of 12 direct journeys each day.
+If you prefer not to do this, you will find an average of 13 direct journeys each day.
 However, indirect routes open up more possibilities for flexible travelers.
-On average, there are 6 journeys with one change or more each day.
+On average, there are 22 journeys with one change or more each day.
 These numbers are all averages.
 They can slightly vary depending on the day of the week, the season of the year, local festivals, and other factors.